somebodysmokein/percy-single-element-snapshot/README.md

 Example project for Single Element Snapshot for Java

 ### Install the dependencies

-To install the dependencies, run :
+- To install Percy CLI, run the below command

-- Percy CLI

     ```
     npm i @percy/cli